gstru/getRoic/README.md

 # getRoic
-Collection of scripts useful to know the health status of a company and its fair value.
+Collection of scripts to know the health status of a company and its fair value.
 It is based on the yfinance library.
 - Dividend Discounted Model
 - Discounted Cash Flow Model
 - Stock Picking Model, based on balance sheet multiples